KyuzanInc/mint-sdk-examples/README.md

 # mint-sdk-examples

-This is a collection of NFT examples using the MINT framework.
+This is a collection of NFT examples using the Mint framework.